Skip to main content

 • Create user keys (account-scoped) or service keys (space-scoped)

-• Delete keys immediately and permanently
+• Revoke keys immediately and permanently

 • Refresh (rotate) a key while preserving its name and scope